alaiacano/pycube/README.md

 # About

 The [cube](https://github.com/square/cube/) project is awesome.
-I would like to create and update new boards with a really simple python call.
+I would like to create new "boards" with a really simple python call, and I want the boards to show the most in

 This project is pretty early in its development.
 So far I'm able to update the cube data as is described below.
 The main advantage so far is that you can do any pre-processing or pre-aggregating in python and then launch a new cube collection in a few lines of code.